mishkajethwani/Voice-Assistant/README.md

-Voice Assistant
+# Voice Assistant

-Overview
+## Overview

-This is a simple voice assistant programmed in Python.
+This is a simple voice assistant project built in Python.
 It can listen to voice commands, process them, and respond with audio feedback.
-The assistant can interact with your Google Calendar to provide information about your upcoming events.

-Features
-Speech Recognition: The assistant uses the speech_recognition library to convert spoken words into text.
-Voice Commands: Recognizes predefined voice commands to perform specific actions.
-Google Calendar Integration: Can check and inform you about your upcoming events.
-Prerequisites
-Before using the voice assistant, make sure you have the following dependencies installed:

-Python 3.x
-Required Python libraries (pip install -r requirements.txt): speech_recognition playsound pyttsx3 gTTS (Google Text-to-Speech) google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client pytz
-Getting Started
-Set up Google Calendar API:

-Follow the instructions to create a project and enable the Google Calendar API in the Google Calendar API Python Quickstart guide.
-Download the JSON credentials file and save it as credentials.json in the same directory as your code.
-Run the Assistant:

-Execute the main.py file using Python 3.x.
-Wake Word:

-Use the specified wake word (e.g., "hemesh," "hey mesh," etc.) to activate the assistant.
-Voice Commands:

-Issue voice commands like "What do I have on Wednesday?" to interact with the assistant.
-Usage Examples
-Wake Word: Say the wake word to activate the assistant.
-Calendar Queries: Ask questions like "Do I have plans today?" or "Am I busy tomorrow?" to get information about your calendar events.
-Limitations
-This is a basic voice assistant and does not employ advanced Natural Language Processing (NLP) techniques for understanding complex queries.
-It recognizes a predefined set of voice commands and may not handle all possible variations.
-Future Improvements
-Implement more advanced NLP to enhance natural language understanding.
-Add support for additional voice commands and features.
-Improve error handling and user feedback.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.
+The assistant is designed to interact with your Google Calendar, providing information about your upcoming events.

+## Features

+- **Speech Recognition**: Utilizes the `speech_recognition` library for converting spoken words into text.
+- **Voice Commands**: Recognizes predefined voice commands to perform specific actions.
+- **Google Calendar Integration**: Capable of checking and informing you about your upcoming events.

+## Prerequisites

+Before using the voice assistant, ensure you have the following dependencies installed:

+- Python 3.x
+- Required Python libraries (you can install them using `pip install -r requirements.txt`):
+  - `speech_recognition`
+  - `playsound`
+  - `pyttsx3`
+  - `gTTS` (Google Text-to-Speech)
+  - `google-auth`
+  - `google-auth-oauthlib`
+  - `google-auth-httplib2`
+  - `google-api-python-client`
+  - `pytz`

+## Getting Started

+Follow these steps to set up and run the assistant:

+1. **Set up Google Calendar API**:
+   - Create a new project and enable the Google Calendar API by following the instructions in the [Google Calendar API Python Quickstart guide](https://developers.google.com/calendar/quickstart).
+   - Download the JSON credentials file and save it as `credentials.json` in the same directory as your code.

+2. **Run the Assistant**:
+   - Execute the `main.py` file using Python 3.x.

+3. **Wake Word**:
+   - Use the specified wake word  to activate the assistant.

+4. **Voice Commands**:
+   - Issue voice commands like to interact with the assistant.

+## Future Improvements

+- Implement more advanced NLP to enhance natural language understanding.
+- Add support for additional voice commands and features.
+- Improve error handling and user feedback.